Group and Program Travel

 01

-We begin with the group, the purpose of the trip, the schedule, the people involved, and what the program needs to support.
+We begin with the group, the purpose of the trip, the schedule, the people involved, and what needs to happen around the flight.

 02